specter9876/introsde-UI/README.md

 * DATABASE SERVICE-A SOAP web services that communicates directly with the Database (SQLite) and it is responsible for management of all data model and query.
 * ADAPTER SERVICES-A REST web service that communicate with different data sources: retrieves and expose information useful for services.
 In detail this layer interacts with two external API (Food data, http://api.edamam.com, Quote data, https://theysaidso.com/)
 * STORAGE SERVICES-A SOAP web services that manages and handle all data request, in detail it talks with database web service and adapter web services
-* BUSINESS LOGIC SERVICES- The core of project responsible of decision making, controls and calculation  (in example goals control)
+* BUSINESS LOGIC SERVICES-A SOAP web service.
+The core of project responsible of decision making, controls and calculation  (in example goals control)
-* PROCESS CENTRIC SERVICES-these services serve all requests coming directly from users (from application interface).
+* PROCESS CENTRIC SERVICES-A SOAP web service that serve all requests coming directly from users (from application interface).
 These are the gateway to all other modules/services in an application context.
 This layer is doing nothing but redirecting a request to a proper underlying service or a set of services.

-* USER INTERFACE-It is run locally provides service coming from process in a fashionable mode
+* USER INTERFACE-JAVAfX application, it is run locally provides service coming from process in a fashionable mode